Armenia cenbank keeps key refinancing rate unchanged at 6 pct

-YEREVAN, June 27 Armenia's central bank said on Tuesday it had decided to keep its refinancing rate unchanged at 6 percent.
+YEREVAN, June 27 (Reuters) - Armenia's central bank said on Tuesday it had decided to keep its refinancing rate unchanged at 6 percent.

 In an interview with Reuters in March, Armenia's central bank chairman signalled a halt to the easing cycle, saying the bank would now be more cautious in deciding whether to cut rates because of potential economic and financial risks.